 High school sophomores, juniors, and seniors are eligible for the concurrent and/or dual enrollment program.
+Freshman are allowed to enroll with a gifted IEP.
 The college strongly recommends that high school students limit their enrollment to 12 credit hours per semester.